ALEX K. MASSE

 Alex recently brought this charming vintage synth to the Fringe Festival's Judith Fair Variety Night, being the musician between every act.

-Alex is also an avid photographer, with experience in event photography as well as some personal work.
+Alex is also an eager photographer, with experience in event photography as well as some personal work.

 In 2018, she played "paparazzi" to MINTAGE, a local vintage clothing chain that was celebrating the opening of its second store.